amplience/amplience-sfcc-composable-commerce/docs/amplience/navigation.md

 ## Limitations

 ### Maximum items per level
-You can currently only put a maximum of 12 items at any hierachy level.
+You can currently only put a maximum of 12 items at any hierarchy level.
 For example, 12 Level 1 menu items.
 [Docs](https://amplience.com/docs/development/limits.html#filterapi)
 > Note: This limit will be resolved in a future release.